jlillywh/hydrosim/ISSUES.md

   - **GitHub**: https://github.com/jlillywh/hydrosim/issues/2
   - **Assignee**: Kiro AI
   - **Branch**: feature/issue-2-show-plot-specific-legend-to-the-right-of-each-chart
-  - **Notes**: ✅ FIXED - Implemented individual legends positioned to the right of each subplot.
-Replaced single global legend with custom legend annotations for each plot.
-Users can now see plot-specific legends without scrolling.
+  - **Notes**: ✅ FIXED - Implemented custom legend annotations positioned to the right of each subplot.
+Replaced problematic native Plotly legend with HTML-styled annotations that show proper colors and line styles.
+Each subplot now has its own legend with clear visual indicators and proper positioning that won't be cut off.

 - [ ] **Issue #5**: specify the start and end date of the simulation period in the model yaml file
   - **Status**: Open